Communities and Directions

 A film set from the Grand Seduction Located in New Bonaventure

-Highlights: Rugged Beauty Boat Tours, Random Passage, Grand Seduction and Shipping News film sets and locations.
+• Random Passage, Grand Seduction, and Shipping News film sets

 Fort Point

-Take the sharp hairpin turn left at the Royal Bank to get onto Trinity Road.
-Drive for 1.9 Kilometers.
-Turn left onto Main Road/Route 239 drive for 2.7km and turn left at Dunfield.
-Continue driving for 4km.
+• Take the sharp left hairpin turn at the Royal Bank to get onto Trinity Road.

 NORTH of TRINITY on ROUTE 230